dice-project/DICE-Deployment-Service/doc/Cloudify-OpenStack.md

     $ ./create-openstack-inputs.py > os-inputs.yaml

 and follow the instructions.
-Just make sure you use CentOS image when asked about image and make sure that flavor that you use has at least 5 GB of RAM and at least 2 CPUs.
+Just make sure you use CentOS image when asked about image and make sure that flavor that you use has at least 6 GB of RAM and at least 4 CPUs.
+It is possible to install Cloudify Manager to server with only 4 GB of RAM, but in this case, validations need to be disabled and swap activated as described below.

 Another thing that can cause troubles down the road are non-unique names of various resources.
 This is problematic only if you have multiple cloudify installations being hosted on the same OpenStack installation.
 The input preparation script asks about prefix that can be used to avoid name collisions.
 Default prefix is set to `cfy-`, but you can change it to just about anything.

 When the script terminates, `os-inputs.yaml` file will contain data that can be used to bootstrap manager.